MOUNESH4H0/SMART-GARAGE/README.md

 Add more sensors for enhanced functionality, such as temperature or humidity sensors.
 Advanced Alert System:

-Implement advanced alert mechanisms, such as SMS or email notifications.# SMART-GARAGE
+Implement advanced alert mechanisms, such as SMS or email notifications.